JuliaLang/www.julialang.org/jsoc/gsoc/kalmanbucy.md

 and other inaccuracies, the task is to produce an estimate of the unknown trajectory of the system that led to the observations.

-*Linear* continuous-time systems are smoothed with the fixed-lag Kalman-Bucy smoother (related related to the [Kalman–Bucy_filter](https://en.wikipedia.org/wiki/Kalman_filter#Kalman–Bucy_filter)).
+*Linear* continuous-time systems are smoothed with the fixed-lag Kalman-Bucy smoother (related to the [Kalman–Bucy_filter](https://en.wikipedia.org/wiki/Kalman_filter#Kalman–Bucy_filter)).
 It relies on coupled ODEs describing how mean and covariance of the conditional distribution of the latent system state evolve over time.
 A versatile implementation in Julia is missing.

 **Expected Results**: Build efficient implementation of non-linear smoothing of continuous stochastic dynamical systems.